TeamHG-Memex/eli5/docs/source/overview.rst

 * :ref:`library-lightgbm` - show feature importances and explain predictions
   of LGBMClassifier and LGBMRegressor.

+* :ref:`library-catboost` - show feature importances of CatBoostClassifier and CatBoostRegressor.

 * :ref:`library-lightning` - explain weights and predictions of lightning
   classifiers and regressors.